Skip to content

 Treatment of Bells Palsy

 Common practice is to treat Bell’s palsy with corticosteroids such as prednisolone.
-The aim is to minimise facial nerve swelling and compression within the temporal bone leading to long-lasting damage, reducing the time to recovery and increasing the chances of a complete recovery.
+The aim is to minimise facial nerve swelling and compression within the temporal bone, leading to long-lasting damage, reducing the time to recovery and increasing the chances of a complete recovery.
 The rationale for this treatment is an extrapolation from adult data, where up to 30% of untreated patients fail to recover completely.
-But does this hold true in children?
+But does this hold in children?

 Why is this important?